Creator Business

 Why creators burn out (even when things are going well)

 Burnout often happens when the creator journey starts “working.”
-More views leads to more opportunities, which leads to more admin.
+More views lead to more opportunities, which leads to more admin.

 • More brand emails